 You too can reflect on what you spontaneously did in your childhood.
 You might just find some strengths you weren’t aware of.

 If you’d like some help in this, I’m here for you.

-Not ‘just’ do I have the OCEAN process up my sleeve, I am also a certified Team Management Profile facilitator.
+Not ‘just’ do I have Systemic Constellations up my sleeve, I am also a certified Team Management Profile facilitator.